Darius Garland Injury History

 Torn Left Meniscus (2018-19 College Season)

 During his freshman year at Vanderbilt, Darius Garland’s season was cut short by a torn meniscus in his left knee.
-The injury occurred during the Commodores’ fifth game against Kent State, and Garland underwent surgery shortly afterward.
+The injury occurred during the Commodores’ fifth game against Kent State, and Garland underwent surgery shortly afterwards.
 The injury limited Garland to just five games in college, but he demonstrated enough potential in that short span to secure his NBA draft stock and was eventually drafted fifth overall in the 2019 NBA draft by the Cavaliers.

 FAQs on Darius Garland